yeetfield/blog/content/posts/music.md

 [^1]: https://www.newyorker.com/culture/cultural-comment/imagine-a-world-without-spotify
 [^2]: Decoupling from reddit has proven to be much harder.
-[^3]: I'll always have a soft spot for them because they made me aware of Lankum's *Between the Earth and Sky*
+[^3]: I'll always have a soft spot for them because they made me aware of Lankum's *Between the Earth and Sky*.
 [^4]: In the colloquial sense of the word.
 [^5]: In other scenarios, I use Patreon directly.
 I also think Nebula is a particularly good idea for the day that YouTube finally clamps down on adblocking.
 [^6]: I realized via https://www.npr.org/sections/therecord/2015/06/02/411473508/how-well-can-you-hear-audio-quality that lossless formats didn't make sense for me to have
 [^7]: https://en.wikipedia.org/wiki/Ripping#North_America
 [^8]: There are of, course, interesting edge cases where an artist intentionally makes it difficult to buy their music, because they're trying to scrub their own work from the digital record entirely.
 I do think there are cases where one should give up on trying to have a piece of music.
+[^9]: The intention of this whole enterprise being to try alternatives to incumbents like Spotify, AWS, and Google Cloud.
+Reddit also indicated that this product was surprisingly good for an Oracle offering.